-Formed 12,000 years ago by a catastrophic flood, Gadway Sandstone Pavement Barrens Preserve is by far the Conservancy's most interesting and unusual Adirondack preserve.
+Formed 12,000 years ago by a catastrophic flood, Gadway Sandstone Pavement Barrens Preserve is an interesting and unusual Adirondack preserve.
+The exposed sandstone can heat up to more than 100 degrees Fahrenheit in July and August.

 Why We Work Here